Providing medical services to those in need

 Health Brigade provides medical services to patients who are least served and uninsured.
 Patients receive comprehensive care, including medical, mental and community health services.
 “In the free clinic model, you have a small paid staff,” explains Health Brigade executive director Karen Legato, “and then you have a brigade of volunteers who help deliver the health care.
 They provide the same services as the paid staff.”

 Volunteers include physicians, nurse practitioners and therapists.
 Legato says the organization couldn’t survive without volunteers.
 “Volunteers are delivering quality health care to patients.
 We have anywhere from 400 to 500 volunteers annually, and with a primarily health-care staff, we cannot compete with the market rate for compensation.”
 Other volunteer opportunities include administrative duties, development and event planning.
+According to a traveling nurse job description, some volunteers fulfilled a travel nurse role.

 Robins is full-time faculty at VCU School of Nursing and volunteers twice a month with Health Brigade.
 “I have the best of both worlds,” she gushes.
 She also, like all volunteers, receives position training and manages her volunteer hours through the Brigade’s volunteer portal.